joncombe/django-website-coverpage/README.md

 # To disable the coverpage, either:
 #    - set active = False, or
 #    - comment out the middleware
-# To ignore certain URLs, use  'ignore_urls'
+# To ignore certain URLs, add values to the 'ignore_urls' list:
 #    e.g. ['/a/', '/b/'] ignores all paths that startswith('/a/') and ('/b/')

 WEBSITE_COVERPAGE = {